Phone: (208) 705-5861

 or call Claudia Warner, 858-395-6334

-(includes Stop the Bleed certification and 2 way radio communications)
+(includes Stop the Bleed certification and 2-way radio communications with hand-on field exercise)

 Location: Madison Memorial Hospital (exact location given upon registration)